AGE/DOSE calc

 • The nasal spray preserved cognition and lowered the abundance of harmful brain protein plaques.

-• The spray lowered brain immune cells—microglia—inflammatory response all the while preserving their capabilities to remove harmful protein accumulations—amyloid plaques.
+• The spray lowered brain immune cell—microglia—inflammatory response all the while preserving their capabilities to remove harmful protein accumulations—amyloid plaques.

 Published in the Journal of Extracellular Vesicles, Shetty and colleagues from Texas A&M University show that a nasal spray containing human neuronal stem cell-derived extracellular vesicles helped preserve cognition in an Alzheimer’s disease mouse model.
 Moreover, the spray reduced harmful brain protein plaques.
 At the molecular level, the spray lowered the inflammatory response of microglia, all the while preserving their ability to remove damaging proteins.
 The study may pave the way for a new nasal spray treatment option for people with Alzheimer’s disease, the leading cause of death for those aged 65 and older.